 The following enlists the interest rates per annum of FD in 2021 (for deposits below Rs.1 crore) offered by a few popular banks in the Indian economy:(Interest Rates Last Updated on 16 Jan 2021)

 |Name of the bank||Regular Interest Rates||Senior Citizen Interest Rates||Minimum Limit for Deposit|

-The interest rates mentioned in the table are applicable only to the specific tenor dictated by the banks.
-In the current market, Ratnakar Bank offers the highest interest rate of 7.50% and 8.00% for the general public and senior citizens respectively.
-The tenor corresponding to this rate is between 24 months and 60 months.
+In the current market, RBL Bank offers the highest interest rate which is in the range of 5% p.a. to 7.50% p.a for the general public and between 5.50% p.a. to 8.00% p.a. for senior citizens respectively.
 The general trend reads that a longer tenor provides a higher interest rate.
 However, it must be noted that the longest tenors do not guarantee the highest rates.
 It is recommended to compare the competitive interest rates along with the preferred tenor before choosing a plan.
-Most of the FD schemes offer a higher interest rate i.e. 0.25%-0.50% than the regular rates to senior citizens.
+Most of the FD schemes offer a higher interest rate i.e. 0.25% - 0.50% than the regular rates to senior citizens.

 A majority of the banks that offer Fixed Deposits have an online portal which enables a potential investor to calculate an estimate of the monthly interest payout that they could obtain.

 The following steps could be followed to use the FD monthly payout calculator:

 Fixed Deposit is a popular mode of investment among the general public in India.